nkearse1/Adhokv6/TEST_USERS.md

-# Mock Users for Testing
+# Test Users for Local Authentication

-This document contains the credentials for all mock users created by the setup script.
-Use these to test different user role views and functionality.
+This document contains the credentials for all test users created by the setup script.
+Login is mocked, but these are real user records from Neon used to test different role views and functionality.

 ## How to Run Setup